GorshkovIvan/pokeapi/README.md

    - Pydantic models are used for data validation
    - This ensures that the data returned from the API is valid and type-safe
    - It also allows for easy validation of the data in the tests

+6. **Constants, Errors and URLs**
+   - Constants are defined in `constants.py`
+   - Errors are defined in `exceptions.py`
+   - URLs are defined in `constants.py`

+7. **Installation and Versioning**
+   - The project uses `pip` for installation
+   - The project uses `pyproject.toml` for build configuration
+   - The project uses `setup.py` for package installation

 ### Development Tools